-This paper presents a design concept of the LHeC, using a 50 GeV energy electron beam to be scattered off the LHC hadron beams (proton and ion) in concurrent operation1.
+This paper presents a design concept of the LHeC, using a 50 GeV energy electron beam to be scattered off the LHC hadron beams (proton and ion) in concurrent operation.
 Its main characteristics are presented in Chapter 2.
-The instantaneous luminosity is designed to be $10^{34} \,\mathrm{cm^{-2}s^{-1}}$ exceeding that of HERA, which achieved a few times $10^{31} \,\mathrm{cm^{-2}s^{-1}}$, by a factor of several hundreds.
-The kinematic range nominally is extended by a factor of about 15, but in fact by a larger amount because of the hugely increased luminosity which is available for exploring the maximum Q^2 and large $x \leq 1$ regions, which were major deficiencies at HERA.
-The coverage of the Q^2 , x plane by previous and future DIS experiments is illustrated in Fig. 1.1.
+The instantaneous luminosity is designed to exceed that of HERA, which achieved a few times $10^{31} \,\mathrm{cm^{-2}s^{-1}}$ , by a factor of several hundreds.
+The kinematic range nominally is extended by a factor of about 15, but in fact by a larger amount because of the hugely increased luminosity which is required to explore the maximum $Q^2$ and large $x \leq 1$ regions, which was a major deficiency of HERA.
+The coverage of the $Q^2$ , x plane by previous and future DIS experiments is illustrated in Fig. 1.1.

-The LHeC would provide a major extension of the DIS kinematic range as is required for the physics programme at the energy frontier.
+The LHeC would provide a major extension of the DIS kinematics as is desirable for a physics programme of the next generation.
 For the LHC, the ep/A detector would be a new major experiment.
-A number of major themes would be explored with significant discovery potential.
-These are presented in quite some detail in seven chapters of this paper dedicated to physics:
+Centred around different kinematic regions, a number of major themes would be developed as are discussed in quite some detail in this paper: